puppetlabs/puppet-docs/source/pe/2.6/console_auth.markdown

 ---
 layout: default
-title: "PE 2.5 » Console » User Management and Authorization"
+title: "PE 2.6  » Console » User Management and Authorization"
 subtitle: "Managing Console Users"
 ---

-Starting with PE 2.5, the console supports individual user management, access and authentication.
-Instead of a single, shared username and password authenticated over HTTP with SSL, the console now allows secure individual user accounts with different access privileges.
-Specifically, user accounts now allow the assignment of one of three access levels: read-only, read-write, or admin.
+Starting with PE 2.5, the console has supported individual user management, access and authentication.
+Instead of a single, shared username and password authenticated over HTTP with SSL, the console allows secure individual user accounts with different access privileges.
+Specifically, user accounts allow the assignment of one of three access levels: read-only, read-write, or admin.
+As of PE 2.6, users can also be managed using external, third-party authentication services such as LDAP, Active Directory or Google Accounts.

 Following standard security practices, user passwords are hashed with a salt and then stored in a database separated from other console data.
 Authentication is built on CAS, an industry standard, single sign-on protocol.